jaalto/project--ddns-updater/README.rst

 A generic dynamic DNS (DDNS) update client implemented in POSIX shell.

 Any DDNS service provider providing HTTP or HTTPS update can be added.
-Consult API documention of those services to add support.
+The update information can be found their API documention.
 Program includes few ready templates to start with:

 - http://dns.he.net  [1] (host your own DOMAIN and update using DDNS)